 Under the law, everyone is required to pay their fair share of taxes, and the public is welcome to share with us any information or concerns you may have about possible tax evasion (such as the license plate state and number, make/model, and vehicle location).
 While state confidentiality restrictions limit our ability to provide feedback, please be assured that as part of our RADAR program (Research And Discover All Registrations), staff will thoroughly research all information provided, and will assess vehicles to the extent required by law.
 Visit the RADAR program page for more information or to report a suspected tax evader.

-Exemptions from the Personal Property Tax and/or Local Registration Fee
+Exemptions from the Personal Property Tax

 - Military personnel who are on extended active duty and who are not residents of Virginia, if the vehicle is owned (not leased) by and registered solely in the name of the active duty person, are exempt from both the local registration fee and personal property tax.
 Military personnel who are on active duty and are residents of Virginia are exempt from the local registration fee but not the personal property tax.